facelessuser/label-bot/README.md

 4. If you are using a separate bot account to communicate with your repos, you may have to add the bot as a collaborator.

+## Which Configuration Gets Used?

+For issues, the configuration on master gets used as there is no configuration associated with an issue.

+For pull requests, the configuration file in the pull gets used except when issuing a [sync](#sync) command.
+When issuing the `@bot sync labels` command from a comment in a pull request, the configuration in master will only be used.
+This is to prevent a user creating a fork and then issuing the command and messing up all of your global labels on the repository.
+All other tasks and commands in the pull request will use the configuration file local to the pull request in order to allow testing of changes to the configuration files as they will only affect the current pull request.

 ## Triage Labels

 Label Bot will mark new issue with `triage`.